 Meet the Team

-Director of Reading, Engagement and Diversity (READ) Lab
+Director of the Reading, Engagement and Diversity (READ) Lab

 Ana Taboada Barber serves as Associate Dean of Research, Innovation and Partnerships, and as Associate Professor in the Department of Counseling, Higher Education, and Special Education.
 Dr. Taboada Barber studies reading comprehension from a cognitive and motivational perspective.
 Her work centers on studying the influence of specific motivational variables (e.g., autonomy support, self-efficacy) and cognitive variables (e.g., executive function skills; inference making) on the literacy and language development of elementary and middle school students.
 She is interested in studying reading comprehension within classroom instructional contexts as well as an individual difference variable.
 As a former English as a Second Language teacher in full language immersion settings, Ana’s work in reading comprehension development is principally concentrated within the population of English Learners (ELs) or emergent bilinguals within the United States.
-More recently she has extended her focus to include Spanish-speaking students in South American countries (e.g., Chile and Argentina).
-Ana has also turned her attention to the possible roles that executive function skills (i.e., working memory, inhibition, and cognitive flexibility) as one component of a larger system of self-regulation, play in the reading comprehension of English Learners and monolingual speakers.
+More recently she has extended her focus to include Spanish-speaking students in South American countries (e.g., Chile and Argentina) and Francophone countries.
+In the last ten years Ana has turned her attention to the possible roles that executive function skills (i.e., working memory, inhibition, and cognitive flexibility as well as Executive Control) as one component of a larger system of self-regulation, play in the reading comprehension of Emergent Bilinguals in English-only and dual language immersion settings.

 Co-Principal Investigator

-Kelly B. Cartwright serves as Professor of Psychology, Neuroscience, and Teacher Preparation at Christopher Newport University (CNU) where she directs the Reading, Executive function, and Development Lab (READ Lab).
+Kelly B. Cartwright is the Spangler Distinguished Professor of Early Child Literacy Department of Reading and Elementary Education at the University of North Carolina, Charlotte.
 Kelly’s research explores the development of skilled reading comprehension and the neurocognitive, linguistic, and affective factors that underlie reading comprehension processes and difficulties from preschool through adulthood.
 Kelly has a particular interest in the role of executive function processes (mental skills that support goal-directed activities), such as cognitive flexibility, in the development of skilled reading comprehension, and she wrote the first comprehensive text on this topic (Executive Skills and Reading Comprehension, Guilford, 2015).
 Kelly’s has developed reading-specific executive function assessments and interventions, and her graphophonological-semantic cognitive flexibility assessment has been adapted for use in several languages.
-More recently, she has turned her attention to the roles of executive function processes in particular domains of reading comprehension, such as health literacy and mathematics word problem comprehension; contributions of executive functions to other individual difference variables that support reading comprehension, such as strategic processing; and to reading comprehension development in Spanish-speaking English learners.
+More recently, she has turned her attention to the roles of executive function processes in particular domains of reading comprehension, such as health literacy and mathematics word problem comprehension; contributions of executive functions to other individual difference variables that support reading comprehension, such as strategic processing; and to reading comprehension development in Spanish-speaking English learners through her collaboration with the READ Lab.

 Data Manager

-Marieh Arnett is a graduate student pursuing an M.S. in the Quantitative Methodology: Measurement and Statistics program at the University of Maryland, College Park.
+Marieh Arnett has an M.S. in Quantitative Methodology from the University of Maryland, College Park.
 She holds an M.P.S in Clinical Psychological Science, a B.S in Psychology with a minor in Spanish, and a B.S in Statistics, all from the University of Maryland, College Park.
 She has experience with data analysis relating to multiple fields of study and her specific interests deal with causal inference and exploring the relationships and connections between variables.
 She is super excited to work on a project that has such a significant impact on today’s youth.

 Alexandra Lopez Rodriguez